-Finding housing in a new city always requires some research.
-If you’re planning to rent in Amsterdam, the most common option for expats is to rent property in the private sector.
+Finding housing in a new place always requires some research.
+If you’re planning to rent in the Amsterdam region, the most common option for expats is to rent property in the private sector.
 Private rental accommodation with a rental price greater than €710.68 (according to the House Value Rating System) is not subsidised and there are no pre-conditions as to your eligibility.
 While the rental price of these homes are likely to be more expensive than with social housing, the likelihood of finding a place quickly is far greater.

 If you rent a home in the private sector with a rental price less than or equal to €710.68, you will require a housing permit (huisvestingsvergunning) and your income may not exceed €44,360 per year.
 Learn more about the application process for a housing permit (in Dutch).

 For more information on the House Value Rating System, please see our overview of housing rights.
 To determine whether or not you will be eligible for housing benefits as a new tenant, you can visit the website www.toeslagen.nl and make a personal calculation on the basis of your age, income and basic rent.